 There’s probably nothing more versatile and easy to grow in the garden than liatris blazing star plants (Liatris sp).
-These 1- to 5-foot (30 cm. to 2.5 m.) tall plants emerge from mounds of narrow, grass-like leaves.
+These 1- to 5-foot (.3-2.5 m.) tall plants emerge from mounds of narrow, grass-like leaves.
 Liatris flowers form along the tall spikes, and these fuzzy, thistle-like blossoms, which are usually purple, flower from the top to the bottom rather than in the traditional bottom to top blooming of most plants.
 There are also rose colored and white varieties available.

 In addition to their attractive blooms, the foliage remains green throughout the growing season before turning into a rich bronze color in fall.

 How to Grow Liatris Plants

 Growing liatris plants is easy.
 These prairie wildflowers provide many uses in the garden.
 You can grow them nearly anywhere.
 You can grow them in beds, borders and even containers.
 They make excellent cut flowers, fresh or dried.
 They attract butterflies.
 They’re relatively pest resistant.
 The list can go on and on.

 Liatris Planting Information

 In addition to growing corms, liatris can also be grown from seed, though plants grown from seeds don’t bloom until their second year.
 Liatris seeds can be started indoors or sown directly in the garden.
 Germination usually occurs within 20 to 45 days if the seeds are exposed to cold, moist conditions for about four to six weeks prior to planting.
 Sowing them outdoors in the fall or early winter can often yield good results.

 You should provide water to newly planted corms as needed for the first few weeks.
 Once established they require little water, so allow the soil to dry between waterings

 Liatris plants don’t really need fertilizing, especially if grown in healthy soil, though you can add fertilizer prior to new growth in spring, if desired, or add some slow-release fertilizer or compost to the bottom of the hole at planting time to give corms a good start.

 Division may be needed every few years and is usually done in the fall after they die back, but spring division can be done as well if necessary.